LGBTQIA Students

 Resources

-- LGB Travel Information - information provided by the U.S. State Department
+- LGBTQIA Travel Information - information provided by the U.S. State Department

 - Rainbow Coalition - Promoting an inclusive and affirming academic and campus environment for lesbian, gay, bisexual, transgender, queer, intersex, asexual, questioning students and their allies.

-- Fund for Education Abroad - information about the Rainbow Scholarship (for LGB study abroad students)
+- Fund for Education Abroad - information about the Rainbow Scholarship (for LGBTQIA study abroad students)

 - ILGA World - country-specific information related to legal rights and social climate

-- LGB Rights Around the World - an interactive map from EQUALDEX of the legal rights of people in the LGB community
+- LGBTQIA Rights Around the World - an interactive map from EQUALDEX of the legal rights of people in the LGBTQIA community

-- Scholarships for LGB Students - a list of study abroad scholarship opportunities specifically for members of the LGB community
+- Scholarships for LGBTQIA Students - a list of study abroad scholarship opportunities specifically for members of the LGBTQIA community

 I am a…